When someone wants to understand your nonprofit, they’re not digging through emails or social posts. They’re going to your website.

 - Feel confident enough to give, share, or stay involved

-Before you touch a template, ask:
+Before you touch a website template, ask:

 When Nonprofits Should Invest in Their Website